fenago/ml-scikit-keras-tensorflow/labs/lab_10.md

 Here are some of the most important ones, as well as tips on how to set
 them:

-Learning rate

-:   The learning rate is arguably the most important hyperparameter.
+Learning rate: The learning rate is arguably the most important hyperparameter.
 In
     general, the optimal learning rate is about half of the maximum learning rate (i.e., the learning rate above which the training algorithm diverges, as we saw in